becodeorg/cli/data/env/MariaDB.md

 > **NOTE:** from dev POV, using MariaDB is strictly the same as using MySQL.

-The db files will be saved in `./db/mysql` for persistance.
-Simply delete the folder to delete your database.

 **IMPORTANT:** the first startup of this container is long : the db server needs to be initialized.

 **NOTE:** the container don't create a database at startup - create it within your code (or with phpMyAdmin)